Home » Drawing Tutorials » Basic Tutorials » How to Draw a Car from the Front

 Step 2 – Sketch the main front details of the car

 A good and competent car drawing consists of many details.
 In this step, we will deal with the most essential details.
-Depict the headlights, wheels, and mirrors.
+Sketch the headlights on both sides of the hood, making them the same size and height.
+Indicate the front wheels as partial curves at the base.
+Depending on the model, they can be sharp, rectangular, or rounded.
+Add mirrors slightly above the middle line.
 The appearance of these parts determines the nature of your car, so be careful when drawing these details.

 Sketch the main front details of the car